dechamps/FlexASIO/BACKENDS.md

 comes to audio formats.
 It should be expected to behave just like a typical Windows application would.
 Its latency should be expected to be mediocre at best, as MME was never designed for low-latency operation.

+Latency numbers reported by MME do not seem to take the Windows audio pipeline into account.
+This means the reported latency is underestimated by at least 20 ms, if not more.

 **Note:** the channel count exposed by FlexASIO when using MME can be a bit odd.
 For example, it might expose 8 channels for a 5.1 output, downmixing the rear